andydlindsay/lectures/workshop-chrome-extensions/outline.md

 [Back to top](#outline)

-## Work Task #3:
+### Work Task #3:
 * Update storage when the options form submits (the popup should update as well)
-* Bonus: load from storage when options page options and pre-populate the input fields with the current values from storage (if any)
+* Bonus: load from storage when options page opens and pre-populate the input fields with the current values from storage (if any)

 ```js
 // options.js